wp-plugins/spider-facebook/readme.txt

 Spider Facebook is a WordPress integration tool for Facebook.It includes all the available Facebook social plugins and widgets to be added to your website.
 == Description ==
+Connect your WordPress website with Facebook by help of this Free plugin.

 [Spider Facebook](http://web-dorado.com/products/wordpress-facebook.html)
 [Demo](http://wpdemo.web-dorado.com/spider-facebook/)
 [Demo Admin](http://wpdemo.web-dorado.com/wp-admin/admin.php?page=Spider_Facebook_manage)